Learning Geodesics of Geometric Shape Deformations From Images: Our Method

 We first employ a widely adopted unsupervised registration architecture featuring a UNet backbone~\citep{balakrishnan2019voxelmorph,hinkle2018diffeomorphic,chen2022transmorph,kim2022diffusemorph} to project the input images into a latent deformation space, denoted as $\mathcal{Z}$.
 This space embeds a collection of latent features, $z_{v_0} \in \mathcal{Z}$, associated with the initial velocity field.

 Our GNO is then formulated as an iterative architecture, $z_{v_0} \mapsto z_{v_1} \mapsto \cdots \mapsto z_{v_\tau}$, based on recurrent neural networks.
-As shown in Fig.~\ref{fig:NetArch}(a), the main architecture of GNO is summarized below: \begin{enumerate}[label=(\roman*)] \item An encoder $P$: lift the input latent feature, $z_{v_0}$, to a higher dimensional representation with an increased number of channels. \item A \textit{geodesic evolution layer}: learn a nonlinear mapping function of $z_{v_t} \mapsto z_{v_{t+1}}$ along the geodesic path. \item A decoder $Q$: project the latent mapping function back to the original input dimension aligned with $z_{v_0}$. \end{enumerate} Analogous to~\citep{li2020fourier}, the encoder $P$ and decoder $Q$ can be local transformations parameterized by a shallow fully connected neural network.
-Please note that the functionalities of $P$ and $Q$ slightly differ from a typical image encoder and decoder, as they expand the latent features, $z_0$, into higher-dimensional channels and then project them back to the original dimension of channels.
+As shown in Fig.~\ref{fig:NetArch}(a), the main architecture of GNO is summarized below: \begin{itemize} \item An encoder $P$: lifts the input latent feature, $z_{v_0}$, to a higher dimensional representation with an increased number of channels. \item A \textit{geodesic evolution layer}: learns a nonlinear mapping function of $z_{v_t} \mapsto z_{v_{t+1}}$ along the geodesic path. \item A decoder $Q$: projects the latent mapping function back to the original input dimension aligned with $z_{v_0}$. \end{itemize} Analogous to~\citep{li2020fourier}, the encoder $P$ and decoder $Q$ can be local transformations parameterized by a shallow fully connected neural network.
+Please note that the functionalities of $P$ and $Q$ slightly differ from a typical image encoder and decoder, as they expand the latent features, $z_0$, into higher-dimensional channels and then project them back to the original channel dimension.
 This particular design aims to enrich the model capacity and expressivity in the latent space.
 Next, we will introduce details of the new geodesic evolution layer.

 \paragraph*{\bf Geodesic evolution layer.} We utilize a multilayer neural network with $J$ hidden layers to simulate the geodesic mapping function from $z_{v_{t}}$ to $z_{v_{t+1}}$.
 To simplify the math notation, we let $u^j$ denote the input of $j$-th hidden layer and $u^{j+1}$ denotes the output, where $j \in \{1, \cdots, J\}$.
 A composition of a local linear transformation, $W^j$, and a global convolutional kernel, $\mathcal{H}^j$, is used to extract both global and local representations at each hidden layer.
 Additionally, a nonlinear activation function, $\sigma(\cdot)$, is carefully designed to encourage a smooth evolution of the geodesic path.
-We update $u^{j+1} \mapsto u^{j}$ by
+We update $u^{j} \mapsto u^{j+1}$ by